Advertiser Disclosure

 What concourse does Delta operate out of in Atlanta?

-Why is Atlanta airport the busiest airport in the world?
+Why is the Atlanta airport the busiest airport in the world?

-Hartsfield-Jackson Atlanta International Airport is the busiest airport in the world as it transports more passengers annually than any other airport.
-As a major hub for connections around the U.S., as well as operating international flights, Hartsfield-Jackson Atlanta International Airport transports more than 100 million passengers every year.
+Hartsfield-Jackson Atlanta International Airport is the busiest airport in the world, as it transports more passengers annually than any other airport.
+As a major hub for connections around the U.S., as well as internationally, Hartsfield-Jackson Atlanta International Airport transports more than 105 million passengers every year.

 How do I get from the domestic to the international terminal in Atlanta?